gambitproject/jsgte/amelie.md

 ## Extension to mx2 games

-## Extension to game with 3 strategies
+## Extension to games with 3 strategies